E-CAM/E-CAM-Library/Classical-MD-Modules/modules/contact_maps/readme.rst

 .. contents:: :local:

-Frequently, we characterize states (especially in biomolecular system) in terms of the contacts between specific residues or atoms.
+Frequently, we characterize states (especially in biomolecular systems) in terms of the contacts between specific residues or atoms.
 When trying to identify the specific contacts of interest, it can be useful to look at all the contacts.
 This module provides tools for mapping and identifying